FavourChianumba/california_housing_Data/README.md

   - Addressed missing and infinite values using a combination of mean imputation and dynamic outlier handling.
   - Scaled numerical features to ensure uniformity across variable ranges using `StandardScaler`.
   - Encoded categorical variables with `OneHotEncoder` (with `drop_first=True` to mitigate multicollinearity).
-  - Applied feature selection using a Random Forest-based approach to retain impactful predictors.

 ### Key Preprocessing Innovations
 - **Dynamic Feature Identification**: Automated separation of numerical and categorical features for flexible, adaptable preprocessing.